Kenya troops fight on beaches in assault on Somali rebel city

 "The low-level foot soldiers will just see them as a losing proposition," he said.

-Al Shabaab's radio station, Radio Andalus, was still airing live in Kismayu, urging residents to take their guns and join the 'jihad', Ismail Suglow, a Kismayu resident, said.
+Al Shabaab's radio station, Radio Andalus, was still airing live in Kismayu, urging residents to take their guns and join the 'jihad', Suglow said.

-Yunis Osman, who attended Friday prayers at Kismayu's Dabaqeyn mosque, said the preacher urged people to join al Shabaab.

-"The imam said mujahideen and civilians should go to the frontlines near the beach to fight.
-Many nodded their heads in affirmation," he said.

 Hashi said the fighters, who have been in Kismayu for the last five years, would have prepared for an assault they knew was coming after African troops seized Mogadishu, Afmadow, Baidoa, Beledweyne, and Marka.